-With our recommended maximum fares, the cost of using rural and regional bus services is likely to reduce substantially for children under 15 years, which should assist families with children.
-For example, a single trip fare of \$12.50 per child or a daily fare of \$15 is the maximum children would pay compared with the current fares applicable, which could be up to \$51.80.
+Under the new maximum fares, the cost of using rural and regional bus services is likely to reduce substantially for children under 15 years, which should assist families with children.
+For example, a single trip fare of \$12.50 per child or a daily fare of \$15 is the maximum children with access to a half-fare would pay compared with the current fares, which could be up to \$51.80.

-In addition to the proposed fare changes, there are more targeted options that can assist families.
-We recommend that TfNSW consider options and undertake a cost benefit analysis to determine whether the benefits to society would outweigh the costs of providing the concessions.
+In addition to the new maximum fares, there are more targeted options that can assist families.
+We recommend that TfNSW consider options and undertake a cost benefit analysis to determine whether the benefits to society would outweigh the costs.
 Options may include:

 - Special child fares.
 Large families would benefit from more affordable family outings, visiting family and friends and engaging in recreational activities if school aged children can travel more affordably during school holidays.
-NSW TrainLink coach services (provided by TfNSW) allow children to travel at a \$1 fare when accompanied by a full fare paying adult.
-As there appears to be some overlap between these services and rural and regional bus services there may be benefit in extending this to rural and regional bus services. - Free travel for all pre-school aged children.
-In NSW, free travel for children is available up to 3 years of age.
-This means that four year olds accessing pre-school on public transport need to pay a child fare.
+NSW TrainLink coach services (provided by TfNSW) allow children to travel at a \$1 fare when accompanied by a full fare paying adult.39 As there appears to be some overlap between these services and rural and regional bus services there may be benefit in extending this to rural and regional bus services. - Free travel for all pre-school aged children.
+In NSW, free travel for children is available up to three years of age.
+This means that four year olds accessing pre-school on public transport need to pay a child fare, as they do not have access to the free school student transport scheme.
 Like school aged children, pre-school aged children could also benefit from free travel if it enables them to engage in early learning opportunities.
-Research in regional South Australia found some regions had a high proportion of pre-school aged children with development delays.
-A significant contribution was the lack of mobility opportunities for pre-school participation.
-Victoria and Queensland allow free travel for children aged four years and under.
+Research in regional South Australia found some regions had a high proportion of preschool aged children with developmental delays.
+A significant contribution was found to be the lack of mobility opportunities for pre-school participation.40 Victoria and Queensland allow free travel for children aged four years and under.41

-&lt;sup>28 "The Child \$1 fare is available to children aged 15 years and under and entitles travel anywhere on the NSW TrainLink Regional network for \$1 each way.
-The \$1 fare can be booked for up to four children in any group when travelling with one or more adults who pay full (Adult Peak or Standard) fare.
+39 "The Child \$1 fare is available to children aged 15 years and under and entitles travel anywhere on the NSW TrainLink Regional network for \$1 each way.
+The \$1 fare can be booked for up to four children in any group when travelling with one or more adults who pay full.
 Adults and children need to be from the same household.
 Seats for additional children are charged at the current Child fare."
 See TransportNSW, Child and family fares bookings accessed 28 September 2020.

-&lt;sup>29 Hensher D, Bus Transport Demand, Economics, Contracting, and Policy, 2020 p 406.
+40 Hensher D, Bus Transport Demand, Economics, Contracting, and Policy, 2020 p 406.

-&lt;sup>30 Public Transport Victoria website, Concessions: Children and Queensland's Translink website Concessions: Children, accessed 29 September 2020.
+41 Public Transport Victoria website, Concessions: Children and Queensland's Translink website Concessions: Children, accessed 29 September 2020.

-6 Draft recommendations to improve transport services in rural and regional NSW
+6 Recommendations to improve transport services in rural and regional NSW